Translation invariant state and its mean entropy-I: Introduction

 \vsp Affirmative answers to both (a) and (b) in particular says that the mean entropy is a complete invariant for the class of factor states.
-In this paper, we include a positive answer to question (a) in Theorem 4.1 which proves that the mean entropy is a complete invariant of translation dynamics for the class of infinite tensor product faithful states.
+In this paper, we include a positive answer to question (a) in Theorem 7.2 provided we extend our notion of equivalence of dynamical system which proves that the mean entropy is a complete weak$^*$ invariant of translation dynamics for the class of infinite tensor product faithful states but need not be isomorphic in general as expected.
 We also address the problem (b) under some additional restrictions on the class of factor states on $\IM$.
 In particular, we prove that two translation invariant pure states give isomorphic dynamics.
 As a simple consequence of this result, we prove that the mean entropy of a translation invariant pure state is zero.
-However, the converse statement is false.
+However, the converse statement is false unless for a factor state.

+\vsp Thus it settles a long standing conjecture [NS] that positive mean entropy makes a state non pure.
+In other words, a non pure translation invariant factor state is having positive mean entropy.